Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.2 - Taking Off with Code/README.md

 >[!Note]
 > Setting up data like this is not recommended in a production environment.
 It's better to use a database or a mock database for this purpose.
 For the sake of this lab, we are using this approach.

+- In the following exercise you will combine everything you learned in the previous steps, but then for the `SearchByName` method.
+The following prompt is a more detailed description of a problem and the expected solution.
+You will prompt GitHub Copilot to make it use a `#selection`. besides that you will use `#file` two times in the prompt to make sure Copilot knows the context of the problem.

 - Open GitHub Copilot Chat, click **+** to clear prompt history.

 - Copy/Paste the following in the Copilot Chat window: